 Performance coaching is all about relationships.
 It is based on managers learning more about individual employees through one-on-one meetings.

-Personal meetings build trust between employees and managers because it creates transparent communication channels.
+Personal meetings build trust between employees and managers because they create transparent communication channels.

 What Does Performance Coaching Improve?